Should Truck Drivers Take Prescription Medicine?

 - Why do I need this particular medication?

-- What dosage must I take in order for it to be effective?
+- What dosage must I take for it to be effective?

 - When should I take this medicine?

-- Will it be more or less effective at different times of day?
+- Will it be more or less effective at different times of the day?

-- How should I take the medicine?
+- How should I take my medication?
 Should I take it with a full glass of water, a full stomach or an empty stomach?

 - What happens if I forget a dose?